Can you take a probiotic while breastfeeding?

 As a parent, you want to make sure you're doing everything you can to prioritise your baby's health.
 Being cautious about what you put into your body is normal, especially for pregnant women or lactating women.

-Studies have shown that probiotic supplements are the third most common dietary supplements (other than vitamins and minerals), and the use of probiotics has quadrupled between 2007 and 2012.
+Studies have shown that probiotic supplements are the third most common dietary supplement (other than vitamins and minerals), and the use of probiotics has quadrupled between 2007 and 2012 [2].

 The good news is that research shows that taking probiotic supplementation while breastfeeding is safe.
 When taken through oral administration (such as through capsules, tablets or liquids), your body receives a healthy dose of beneficial bacteria.